IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 ### Configuring Cell Editing

-When a user edits a cell value and confirms the new input, the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control has the ability to navigate to cells adjacent to the currently active cell on press of the `Enter` key, depending on the configuration of the spreadsheet.
+When a user edits a cell value and confirms the new input, the `XamSpreadsheet` control has the ability to navigate to cells adjacent to the currently active cell on press of the `Enter` key, depending on the configuration of the spreadsheet.

 In order to enable this `Enter` key navigation, you can set the `IsEnterKeyNavigationEnabled` property to `true`.
 If set to false, the active cell will stay the same when pressing the `Enter` key.

 You can also configure the direction of the adjacent cell navigated to on press of the `Enter` key by setting the `EnterKeyNavigationDirection` property to `Down`, `Up`, `Left` or `Right`.